AOSC-Dev/burnkit/README.md

 BurnKit
 =======

-The BurnKit is a specialised AOSC OS release for system stability testing.
+The BurnKit is a specialised AOSC OS release for hardware stability testing.

 Components
 ----------